 Clara works on your behalf, communicating with your guests and coming up with a date and time that works for all parties.
 Once the meeting details are confirmed, Clara books the meeting in your calendar and sends email invitations to all the guests.

-It will then follow up with real-time reminders on everything, from asking to join the meeting to informing about schedules or cancellations.
+It will then follow up with meeting request emails with real-time reminders on everything, from asking to join the meeting to informing about schedules or cancellations.
 So you always stay in the loop without being actively involved in the process.

 And since Clara possesses conversational intelligence, you can talk with her like you would with a normal person.
 For example, “Hey Clara, can you postpone my meeting with Sarah till Wednesday?”
 For more Clara conversations, Check out these tweets.

 Price: Essential – $99 per user/month, Professional – $199 per user/month, $399 per user/month.
 NGOs get 20% off on all the plans.
 Free 14-day trial available.